CogentRoleplayCommunity/RulebookTemplate/Running the Game.md

 The Action Cycle is likely going to be the main tool you use as a Narrator.
 A Narrator uses an Action Cycle to determine the order of play and the consequences of each Character's Dice Rolls.
 The following is the full version of an Action Cycle.
 Narrators are expected to modify this to each specific Action Cycle (removing or combining steps as needed).

 1. **Determine Initiative:** Using one of the [Initiative](#initiative) methods, determine each active Character's Initiative score.
-2. **Declare Actions:** Starting with the Character with the smallest Initiative score, each Character declares what Dice Roll they will make for that Action Cycle, and the intended goal of that Dice Roll.
+2. **Declare Actions:** Starting with the Character with the smallest Initiative score, each Character declares what [Dice Roll](/Playing%20the%20Game.md#dice-pools) they will make for that Action Cycle, and the intended goal of that [Dice Roll](/Playing%20the%20Game.md#dice-pools).
 	* A Character can "target" any Action already declared (*Example: I wish to step in front of that attack and take the blow*).
 	* A Character can not "target" potential Actions that have not already been declared (*Example: I wish to stop that guard from shooting my friend.
-Your friend hasn't been targetted yet)*).
+Your friend hasn't been targeted yet)*).
 3. **Dice Rolls:**  Starting with the Character with the highest Initiative score, each Character makes their Dice Roll and lets the Narrator know their results.
-	* If the order doesn't matter (*ie an Action hasn't been targetted*), all Characters can resolve their Dice Rolls together.
+	* If the order doesn't matter (*ie an Action hasn't been targeted*), all Characters can resolve their Dice Rolls together.
-4. **Resolve the Action Cycle:** Combining the Narrative Successes and Failures of all the Dice Rolls, the Narrator will declare the outcome of the Action Cycle, and let the Players roleplay the Scene.
+4. **Resolve the Action Cycle:** Combining the [Narrative Successes and Failures](#narrative-success-and-failure) of all the Dice Rolls, the Narrator will declare the outcome of the Action Cycle.
+   * Let the Players roleplay the outcome of the Action Cycle.
+5. **Next Action Cycle:** Repeat the Action Cycle process until no additional Action Cycles are required.

 ### Initiative

 Depending on what the Narrator needs for the scene, several methods may be used to determine each Character's Initiative score.
 Note that multiple methods may be used in the same scene.

 1. **Attribute Score:** The Narrator will choose one of the 4 Attributes, and that becomes the Character's Initiative score.
 STR when resisting fatigue (like a fist fight or pushing through extreme weather), RFL when working off muscle memory, INT when executing a plan (like a game of chess), and CHA when socially manipulating others (like assassinating a target in a marketplace).
-2. **Skill Socre:** The Narrator will choose one of the 12 core Skills, or a Character appropriate Vocation's Specialisation, and that becomes the Character's Initiative score.
+2. **Skill Score:** The Narrator will choose one of the 12 core Skills, or a Character appropriate Vocation's Specialization, and that becomes the Character's Initiative score.
 Like in an ambush the attackers would use Stealth, and the defenders would use Perception.
+3. **Dice Roll:** The Narrator has every Character perform a Dice Roll, and the result is the Character's Initiative score.
+4. **NPC Initiative:** Instead of calculating the Initiative for each NPC, the *Narrator* can use one of the following methods.
-3. **Destiny Roll:** The Character makes a Destiny Roll and adds any modifier to get their Initiative Score.
-(1-5 = 0, 6-10 = 1, 7-15 = 2, 16-20 = 3)
+   * **Destiny Roll:** Roll one *Destiny Roll* for each group of NPCs.
+(1-4 = -1, 5-8 = 0, 9-12 = 1, 13-16 = 2, 17-20 = 3)

-#### Running Initiative

-1. Determine each Character's Initiative.
-   * Not every Character will use the same type of Initiative at the same time.
-   * The Initiative type may change in an Encounter based on all the Character's Actions.
-2. Starting with the Character with the smallest Initiative, have the Player declare their Action.
-   * If two or more Characters have a tied Initiative, have each Player declare their Actions one at a time, then follow up with the NPC's Actions.
-   * Consider all Characters with the same Initiative to have declared their Actions at the same time (ie they can not target each other's Actions).
-3. Have each Player determine their Character's Dice Pool, and make their Dice Roll.
-4. Gather all the results and declare the outcome of the Initiative round.
-5. Repeat until Initiative is no longer necessary.
+   * **Quick Roll:** Roll 1D6 for each NPC and add -2 to the result.
+   * **Auto Distribution:** Depending on the combat type (Ambush, Player Initiated, NPC Initiated, or Ambushed) evenly distribute the NPCs between the Player Characters.
+     * *Ambush:* (Players are Ambushing the NPCs), the NPCs have an Initiative after the Players.
+     * *Player Initiated:* (Players start Initiative), starting with the Players, and alternating with the NPCs, disperse the NPCs throughout the Player's Initiative scores.
+The Players always have the best Initiative.
+     * *NPC Initiated:* (NPCs start Initiative), starting with the NPCs, and alternating with the Players, disperse the NPCs throughout the Player's Initiative scores.
+The NPCs always have the best Initiative.
+     * *Ambushed:* (NPCs are Ambushing the Players), the NPCs have an Initiative before the Players.
+5. **Group Initiative:** Break all Characters into 5 groups (Players, Allies, Neutrals, Unknowns, and Enemies).
+The Initiative order is [Unknowns, Players & Enemies, Allies, Neutrals].
+   * The Narrator may choose to have Players and Enemies determine Initiative within their group.

 ### Narrative Success and Failure